America’s freight rail network stretches across nearly 140,000 miles, carrying millions of tons of freight to every corner of the continent.

 Railroads designate a highly trained and qualified team to design custom inspection procedures for each railroad bridge.
 Each inspection procedure is designed to detect, report and address deterioration and deficiencies before they present a hazard to safe train operation.
 Inspection procedures are customized to address the biggest threats to a bridge’s safety.
 For example, freight networks in areas prone to earthquakes take proactive steps to reinforce their railroad bridges and monitor seismic activity.
 As technology advances over the next decade, so will bridge inspection techniques.

-A team composed of a railroad bridge engineer, inspector and supervisor carry out the inspection function.
-To conduct a rail bridge inspection, this team of experts visually reviews all components of a bridge, including its foundation, which sometimes require dive crews for underwater analysis.
+A team composed of a railroad bridge engineer, inspector and supervisor carries out the inspection function.
+To conduct a rail bridge inspection, this team of experts visually reviews all bridge components, including its foundation, which sometimes requires dive crews for underwater analysis.
 Inspectors look for any anomalies or structural changes.
 Indications such as cracks, loose connections, strained bolts or rivets, and distortion of bridge components all prompt further analysis.
-For any part of a bridge that is not directly visible, inspectors can employ other inspections techniques, such as ‘sounding’ or ‘boring’ to understand the condition of nonvisible bridge elements.
+For any part of a bridge that is not directly visible, inspectors can employ other inspection techniques, such as ‘sounding’ or ‘boring’, to understand the condition of non-visible bridge elements.

-After an inspection, both an initial and full report of the inspection’s findings are quickly filed with a railroad’s bridge management program.
+After an inspection, an initial and a complete report of the inspection’s findings are quickly filed with a railroad’s bridge management program.
 Railroad bridge supervisors and engineers then review all completed bridge inspection reports and make them available to the FRA for review and reproduction.

-Finally, when a bridge inspection identifies necessary maintenance, repairs, or wholesale replacement, the railroad funds and executes the work.
-Railroad bridge supervisors oversee each repair or modification and ensure that railroad traffic that travels over the bridge adheres to the bridge design specifications.
+Finally, the railroad funds and executes the work when a bridge inspection identifies necessary maintenance, repairs, or wholesale replacement.
+Railroad bridge supervisors oversee each repair or modification and ensure that railroad traffic traveling over the bridge adheres to the design specifications.